This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 (Post – Permalinks URL)

-The Slug section lets you change the post slug, which is also known as your Permalink URL …
+This section lets you modify the post slug, which is also known as your Permalink URL …

-- When you set a Permalink for your post, WordPress finds your post and changes all links on your site to point to the correct post URL, even if you change the post slug, change the category for your post, or display your post under a different parent page.
+- When you set a Permalink for your post, WordPress finds your post and changes all links on your site to point to the correct post URL, even if you edit the post slug, change the post category, or move your post to a different parent page.

 - Commas, quotes, apostrophes, and invalid URL characters are removed and spaces are substituted with dashes to separate each word in your post URL.

-- Your permalink appears below the title field as soon as you save or publish a new post.
+- Your permalink displays below the title field as soon as you save or publish a new post.

 - You can manually change your permalink URL by editing the post-slug (see above).